HunterLaboratory/update-server/UPDATE_API.md

 ### Uniqueness and deduplication

 - To support multiple instrument models for the same version, use one manifest entry per model (unique by `product + version + model`).
-- If you use the helper publishing script, it currently de‑duplicates entries by `product + version` (last write wins).
-Publishing another model with the same version will replace the previous one.
-Adjust your process or the script if you need parallel model entries per version.
+- The helper publishing script de‑duplicates entries by `product + model + version` (last write wins within the same triple only).
+Publishing another model with the same version will not replace other models.

 ## Migration Guide